I haven’t met too many kids who don’t like Dr. Seuss books. My girls love them.

 The book is also so much fun for a read aloud, and would work great paired up with a fun math activity, like this One Fish Two Fish Number Match Game.

 Disclosure: This post contains Amazon Affiliate links.
 Please see my Disclosure Page for more details.

 This game is simple to prep and it’s fun math practice for your preschoolers and kindergartners.

-Grab your copy of the book and let’s get started making out One Fish Two Fish Red Fish Blue Fish activity!
+Grab your copy of the book and let’s get started making our One Fish Two Fish Red Fish Blue Fish number match activity!